KxSystems/docs/docs/license/gcp.md

 21. We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors or for fraud or fraudulent misrepresentation.

-22. **Limitation of Liability.** Other than as expressly stated herein, in no event shall either party be liable for any costs of procurement of substitute goods or services, loss of use, loss or corruption of data, loss of goodwill interruption of business, lost profits , loss of revenue, loss of anticipated savings or any consequential, special, inci­dental, or indirect damages of any kind under any cause or action whether in contract or tort (including negli­gence), whether or not the party has been advised of the possibility of such damages.
+22. **Limitation of Liability.** Other than as expressly stated herein, in no event shall either party be liable for any costs of procurement of substitute goods or services, loss of use, loss or corruption of data, loss of goodwill interruption of business, lost profits , loss of revenue, loss of anticipated savings or any consequential, special, inci­dental, or indirect damages of any kind under any cause or action whether in contract or tort (including negligence), whether or not the party has been advised of the possibility of such damages.
 These limitations shall apply notwithstanding the failure of the essential purpose of any limited remedy.

-23. **Limitation of Damages.** Except for the parties’ obligations under section 7 (“Indemnification”) above or a User’s reproduction, use or distribution of the Kdb+ Software outside the scope of the Licenses granted in section 2 above, fraud or fradulent misrepresentation, each party, its affiliates and their respective officers, directors, employees, agents and representatives total liability for direct damages under or in connection with this Agreement, whether in an action in contract
+23. **Limitation of Damages.** Except for the parties’ obligations under section 7 (“Indemnification”) above or a User’s reproduction, use or distribution of the Kdb+ Software outside the scope of the Licenses granted in section 2 above, fraud or fraudulent misrepresentation, each party, its affiliates and their respective officers, directors, employees, agents and representatives total liability for direct damages under or in connection with this Agreement, whether in an action in contract